-Malta is experiencing a gradual decline in terms of its deficit.
-The deficit fell to 0.7% of GDP in 2016 from 4.2% in 2008, largely supported by higher tax revenues, which benefited from rising wages, strong corporate profits and increased investment activity.
-High employment growth aided by the government’s introductionof special incentives for women to join and elderly people to stay in the labour force; as well as income from Malta’s citizenship by investment programme; have also aided deficit reduction.
-Looking ahead, the fiscal deficit is forecast to shrink to 0.6% in 2017 on the back of robust economic growth, new income generated from the Individual Investor Programme and higher exercise duties.
-Malta’s national debt has decreased to 59.6% of GDP in 2016, and it is projected to decrease further to reach 58% by 2017.
+In 2016, Malta’s government balance turned positive, registering a surplus of 1% of GDP, up from a deficit of 1.3% in 2015.
+Higher tax revenues, which benefited from rising wages, strong corporate profits and increased investment activity are being seen as the key drivers of this better-than-expected outcome.
+High employment growth aided by the government’s introduction of special incentives for women to join and elderly people to stay in the labour force; as well as income from Malta’s citizenship by investment programme; have also contributed to the fiscal surplus.
+Looking ahead to 2017 and 2018, the fiscal surplus is expected to remain positive but to decline marginally due to lower proceeds from the citizenship scheme.
+Malta’s national debt has decreased to 58.3% of GDP in 2016, and it is projected to decrease further to reach 55.8% by the end of 2017.

 Nearing Full Employment